pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/2-analyze-results.md

 - **Installed capacities** diverge strongly — especially solar and wind, where the optimiser built far beyond what existed in 2020.
 - **Generation by carrier** diverges accordingly — the dispatch reflects that uncorrected fleet, not Kazakhstan's 2020 mix.

 This first comparison is not a failure — it tells us *where* the defaults stand relative to history and *what* to fix.
-The next tutorials calibrate the model step by step, starting with demand in **Part 3** *(coming soon)*.
+The next tutorials calibrate the model step by step, starting with demand in **[Part 3](3-demand-data.md)**.

 ---